SamuelMatamoros/Mario-Bros.---Final-Project/README.md

 The game is writen in [`Python`](python.org), using the graphics library [`Pyxel`](https://github.com/kitao/pyxel).

 > [!NOTE]
 > No `venv` is included in this repository in order to maximize compatibility.
-In order to create your own `venv` to run the game follow the instructions in the [requirements](#requirements) section.
+In order to create your own `venv` to run the game follow the instructions in the [Virtual Environment](#Virtual-environment) section.
 <!-- > The project includes a `venv` (virtual environment) with Python3.12.
 The choice to run this specific version is in order for the Pyxel library to properly work on all platforms as with the release of Python3.13 several breaking changes made the library not work in `GNU/Linux` systems. -->

 ## Running and working with the code